henry1479/news-agregation-app/README.md

 The News Aggregator application implements the ability to display news and their categories.
-It is possible to receive news from third-party sources and parse them into a database via XML-parser Orchestra.
-Implemented: registration and authorization by Laravel Sanctum and Socialite capabilities.
+It is possible to receive news from third-party sources and parse them into a database via XML-parser Orchestral.
+Implemented: registration and authorization by Laravel UI and Socialite capabilities.
 To work with the database, the Laravel Eloquent ORM and the query constructor are used.
 All forms have built-in validation with localization in Russian.
 <p><b>Implemented:</b></p>
 <ul>
  <li>displaying news by category and separately each news;</li>